opendaylight/docs/docs/release-process/managed-release.rst

 * Managed Release Process: The release process described in this document.
 * Managed Project: A project taking part in the Managed Release Process.
-* Unmanaged Project: A project not taking part in the Managed Release Process.
+* Self-Managed Project: A project not taking part in the Managed Release Process.
 * Simultaneous Release: Event wherein all Snapshot Integrated Project versions are rewriten to release versions and release artifacts are produced.
 * Snapshot Integrated Project: Project that integrates with OpenDaylight